shreyashukla01/AINA/README.md

 Team KNS (Shreya Shukla - https://github.com/shreyashukla01, Krishna Sri Somepalli - https://github.com/krishnasriSomepalli)

 ### Motivation
-Image similarity is important in tasks like content based information retrieval, detecting duplicate images, assessing similar images for medical ailments and making recommendations to consumers based on queried images.
+Image similarity is important in tasks like content-based information retrieval, detecting duplicate images, assessing similar images for medical ailments and making recommendations to consumers based on queried images.
 In the social media realm, it can have multifold benefits in **detecting and flagging inappropriate images**, identifying misinformation and preventing upload of violent and vulgar content.
 In this project we did a **comprehensive analysis of image similarity detection** where we delve into different models, embeddings, visualizations and more.

 ### Dataset
 We used a subset of Instagram images dataset available on Kaggle.